JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 #### Modifying source sets

 **Case**.
-You already have the source sets with the exact same names as those generated by the template but shared among different sets of targets in your project.
+You already have the source sets with the exact same names as those generated by the template, but shared among different sets of targets in your project.
 For example, a `nativeMain` source set is shared only among the desktop-specific
 targets: `linuxX64`, `mingwX64`, and `macosX64`.